 When you get engaged, you’re suddenly inundated with detailed questions from well-meaning friends.
 Here are ten steps to help you prioritize and learn how to have the event of your life.

 2. Insure your ring!
-Make sure it’s included in your renters/home owners insurance policy or take out specialist insurance.
+Make sure it’s included in your renters/home owners insurance policy or take out special insurance.

 3. Decide on a location.
 Now we're getting into it!
 There’s a ton to do and you don’t know where to start.
 We think the first question is easy – do you want to get married locally or have a destination wedding?
 There are pros and cons to both, but most people get married within 50 miles from home.

 “Be strong in your own decisions about where and when you want to get married..
 If you compromise on the first steps it will continue all through the process and you could end up feeling it’s not really your wedding on the day.”

 Sharell, Director, Stallion Mountain by Wedgewood Weddings

 4. Pick a style.
 Do you want an outside ceremony?
 Do you want the ceremony and reception to take place at the same venue?
 When you picture your wedding, what does it look like?